 Learn More: Last Friday of the month: National Frankenstein Day

 At Home Family Fun: It is also National Magic Day – Hire a magician for your Halloween celebration? or just Turn on Michael Jackson’s Thriller and dance together.

 Outing Idea: Perhaps smaller than usual, we still have plenty of family fun on our Twin Cities Halloween Events list.

 Read Aloud: Ray Bradbury’s The Halloween Tree for bigger kids.

 Meal Idea: Eat lots of veggies and fiber in a Veggie Stir Fry with whole grain rice today to balance all that sugar.

 Dinner Conversation Starter: What candy are you going to share with mom today?

 Plan Ahead for November 2nd: Visit Midtown Global Market Today for their Dia de los Muertos celebration from 11am-2pm.
 We’re celebrating this holiday on November 2nd at home.
 (They are also celebrating Halloween, so pick up a trick-or-treat bag, too)

-Family Fun Twin Cities receives commissions on purchases through links in this October Family Holidays article.
+As Amazon affiliates, Family Fun Twin Cities earns on qualified purchases through links in this October Family Holidays article.
 We have affiliate relationships with Amazon and Maestro Classics.